Local VCN Peering Through an Upgraded DRG

 Note

 An upgraded DRG can be attached to many VCNs, but a VCN can be attached to only one DRG at a time.
 The attachment is automatically created in the compartment that holds the VCN.
-A VCN does not need to be in the same compartment or tenancy as the upgraded DRG.
+A VCN doesn't need to be in the same compartment or tenancy as the upgraded DRG.

 Peering VCNs in different tenancies requires more IAM policies for cross-tenancy authorization.
 See IAM Policies for Routing Between VCNs for details on the permissions needed.
 When you attach a VCN in a different region to a DRG, use the steps in Attaching a DRG to a VCN in a Different Tenancy.